Weather: Vehicles trapped as thunderstorms cause flooding in North Island; heavy rain warnings today

 • Too light, too little: Auckland needs a month of rain to recover from drought

+"Rain will line up with certain eastern parts of the upper North Island later, being fed by the blocking high to the east which also stops the rain clouds from moving through - increasing rainfall totals to flood and slip risk criteria for some today," Duncan said.

+A severe weather warning was issued for the Coromandel around 10.30pm yesterday, and another band of thunderstorms passed over early this morning.
-State Highway 25 between Hikuai and Whitianga - a key route through the Coromandel Peninsula - has been closed due to flooding and is unlikely to be reopened until floodwaters subside, police say.

-The NZ Transport Agency says drivers must take a detour via the Coromandel township.
+State Highway 25 between Hikuai and Whitianga - a key route through the Coromandel Peninsula - was closed overnight because of flooding, sending drivers on a detour through the Coromandel township.

 A police spokeswoman confirmed there had been "a couple" of reports of trapped vehicles although they were not major incidents.

-In Northland a slip last night has also closed State Highway 12 west of Brynderwyn, blocking the route to Dargaville.
+In Northland, a slip last night also closed State Highway 12 west of Brynderwyn, blocking the route to Dargaville.
 Motorists are advised to take State Highway 14 via Maungatapere instead.

-A slow-moving low pressure system is moving slowly down across the upper North Island today and tomorrow.
+A slow-moving low-pressure system is moving slowly down across the upper North Island today and tomorrow.

-MetService has a heavy rain warning in place today for Northland from 10am, with Auckland under a heavy rain watch from 3pm.
-Northland is expected to get between 80-120mm of rain over the weekend, with the Kaipara region already getting some lightning strikes and rain this morning.
+MetService has a heavy rain warning in place today for Northland from 10am, and Auckland is under a heavy rain watch from 3pm.
+Northland is expected to get between 80mm and 120mm of rain over the weekend.
+The Kaipara region is already getting some lightning strikes and rain this morning.

-The Coromandel is also due for another 100-150mm, with a heavy rain warning in place from 3pm today and overnight, although it may not bring thunderstorms.
+The Coromandel is also due for another 100mm-150mm.
+A heavy rain warning is in place from 3pm today and overnight, although it may not bring thunderstorms.

-Auckland's rainfall is still hit and miss but could approach those amounts, Crabtree said.
+Auckland's rainfall was still hit and miss but could approach those amounts, Crabtree said.

 MetService's warnings and watches will be updated around 10am.

-Both MetService and NIWA are also warning of strong easterly winds that could catch people off guard.
+Both MetService and Niwa are also warning of strong easterly winds that could catch people off guard.

 Crabtree said a strong wind watch was in place for all the northern region including Waikato.

 "That could be quite significant because winds from this direction haven't been felt for quite a while," she said.

 People with trampolines should tie them down and those driving high-sided vehicles should be aware of the risk.

 "A strong wind from the east isn't typical so people may be unprepared," she said.

 "The system moving through has been quite changeable in our computer model guidance.
-As it's been tracking through we're trying to identify where the most affected areas will be.
+As it's been tracking through, we're trying to identify where the most-affected areas will be.

 Waikato and the Bay of Plenty could also feel the force of the weather system on Monday.